with additions by Ricky Derisz

-You may have heard the term gaslighting.
+You may be familiar with gaslighting definitions.
 It’s commonly used to describe the act of undermining another person’s reality by denying facts, feelings, and anything in between.
-Put another way, it’s “a manipulative tactic used to shift the power dynamic in a relationship such that one person has complete control over the other.”
+Put another way, gaslighting’s meaning is “a manipulative tactic used to shift the power dynamic in a relationship such that one person has complete control over the other.”

-Interestingly, the term itself comes from the 1938 stage play Gas Light (and later movie remakes), in which a husband tries to drive his wife nuts by repeatedly dimming their gas-powered lights.
+Interestingly, the gaslighting definition comes from the 1938 stage play Gas Light (and later movie remakes, including a 1944 Oscar-winner), in which a husband tries to make his wife doubt her sanity by repeatedly dimming their gas-powered lights.
 Whenever the wife points out the change in lighting, he denies there has been any change.

 Later on, when I grew up and got into my own relationships, it was hard not to replicate certain dynamics at first: more than one boyfriend has accused me of “making a big deal out of nothing,” “causing drama” or “starting a fight for no reason” any time I happened to air a grievance.

 When the person closest to you does everything in their power to make you lose trust in yourself, it’s easy to get lost.
-Here, I offer you 6 ways to determine whether you’re being gaslit:
+Such is its intensity and the damage on the victim, it’s no surprise gaslighting is often referred to as “psychological warfare.”

 1. They cause you to doubt your relationship to reality.